kubewarden/docs/docs/writing-policies/rust/05-mutation-policy.md

 ---
+sidebar_label: "Mutation"
-sidebar_label: "Creating a new mutation policy"
+title: "Creating a new mutation policy"
-title: ""
+description: Creating a new mutation policy for a Kubewarden policy in Rust.
+keywords: []
+doc-type: [tutorial]
+doc-topic: [writing-policies, rust, mutation]
 ---

 # Creating a new mutation policy

-Mutating policies are similar to validating ones, but have also the ability to mutate an incoming object.
+Mutating policies are similar to validating ones, but have also the ability to mutate, or change, an incoming object.

 They can:

-  * Reject a request
+- Reject a request
-  * Accept a request without doing any change to the incoming object
+- Accept a request without changing the incoming object
-  * Mutate the incoming object as they like and accept the request
+- Mutate the incoming object as needed and accept the request

-Writing a Kubewarden mutation policies is extremely simple.
-We will use the validating policy created inside of the previous steps and, with very few changes, turn it into a mutating one.
+Writing Kubewarden mutation policies is simple.
+You can use the validating policy created in the earlier steps and, with a few changes, turn it into a mutating one.

-Our policy will use the same validation logic defined before, but it will also add an annotation to all the Pods that have a valid name.
+Your policy uses the same validation logic defined before, but also adds an annotation to all the Pods that have a valid name.

-Attempting to create a Pod like that:
+Attempting to create a Pod like this:

 ```yaml
 apiVersion: v1